-Table of contents

 1. Scope

-This Data Management Plan (DMP) applies to all data acquired and produced as part of the activities of the HE2AT Center including Pilot projects.
+This Data Management Plan (DMP) applies to all data acquired and produced as part of the HE²AT Center's activities, including Pilot projects.

 2. Purpose

-The purpose of the DMP is to define procedures and standards for the acquisition, transfer, processing, storage, and access to data within the program.
-While the DMP includes details of access to data by external parties, data sharing outside of the consortium is further supported by the associated Data Sharing Agreements.
+The DMP defines procedures and standards for the acquisition, transfer, processing, storage, and access to data within the program.
+While the DMP includes details of access to data by external parties, the associated Data Sharing Agreements further support data sharing outside of the consortium.

-3. Definitions and bbreviations
+3. Definitions and abbreviations